The Boundary value problems for second order elliptic operators satisfying a Carleson condition: Definitions and Statements of Main Theorems

-\begin{proof} As follows from Theorem \ref{L2reg2}, the $(R)_2$ regularity problem is solvable for operators satisfying (\ref{carlM}), provided $\varepsilon$ is sufficiently small.
+\begin{proof} It will follow from Theorem \ref{L2reg2} that the $(R)_2$ regularity problem is solvable for operators satisfying (\ref{carlM}), provided $\varepsilon$ is sufficiently small.
 To complete the proof we will use \cite[Theorem 1.1]{DK}.
 (There is also an older result by \cite{S} for symmetric operators which should be adaptable to the non-symmetric case.)

-According to \cite[Theorem 1.1]{DK} $(R)_2$ solvability implies the solvability of $(R)_{HS^1}$ (this is an end-point Hardy-Sobolev space boundary-value problem corresponding to $p=1$).
-We also have from \cite[Theorem 1.1]{DK} that under the assumption $(R)_{HS^1}$ is solvable we have for $p\in (1,\infty)$:
+According to \cite[Theorem 1.1]{DK}, $(R)_2$ solvability implies the solvability of the Regularity problem in an end-point Hardy-Sobolev space, a boundary-value problem corresponding to $p=1$.
+One can then use \cite[Theorem 1.1]{DK} to conclude that for $p\in (1,\infty)$:

 Here $(D^*)_{p'}$ denotes the $L^{p'}$ Dirichlet problem for the adjoint operator $L^*u=\div(A^t\nabla u)$.\vglue2mm

 However by \cite[Corollary 2.3]{DPP} the $L^{p'}$ Dirichlet problem for the operator $L^*$ is solvable under the assumptions of Theorem \ref{LPreg} (for sufficiently small $\varepsilon=\varepsilon(p')>0$).
 Hence by (\ref{RPDP}) the $(R)_p$ problem for the operator $L$ is solvable proving our claim. \end{proof}